Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Most people achieved their greatest success one step beyond what looked like their greatest failure."
+> "If you always do what you've always done, you'll always get what you've always got. "
-> — **Brian Tracy**
+> — **Henry Ford**

 ---